Objective C vs. Swift: Which is Better? (A Definitive Guide)

 The basic concepts of Swift are similar to Objective-C at its core, such as the extensible programming, dynamic dispatch, and late binding.

-But Swift stands apart in terms of its ability to catch software bugs.
+But Swift code stands apart in terms of its ability to catch software bugs.
 It also addresses things like null pointers, which are common programming errors.
+It’s worth noting that Swift supports dynamic libraries.

 So how does it stack up when it comes to performance compared to Objective-C?